max607/nvim-terminal-send/README.md

 ## Helpful shortcuts

-Here are some some shortcuts I would recommend for ease of use.
+Here are some some shortcuts I recommend for ease of use.

 ```
 -- open splits on the right and below